papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 zombienet -p native spawn minimal-example.toml
 ```

 This command will spawn the network defined in the `minimal-example.toml` configuration file.
-The `-p native` flag specifies that the network will be spawned using the native runtime.
+The `-p native` flag specifies that the network will be spawned using the native provider.

 If successful, you will see the following output: